hcs0/hannahsuarez.github.io/_posts/2017-03-07-security-tips-remote-teams.md

 When in a public space like a coffee shop, you must use a VPN to secure the connection or consider tethering to your phone.

 While this may be on the expensive end for those with no extra devices, consider using a non-main or travel-only devices while doing short term traveling.
 I've had a few devices to use when traveling - even if it's a weekend trip.
+This has helped me in the past, when a mobile was pickpocketed, while it is inconvenient, they were only able to steal my travel mobile phone which contains little personal data.

-You may also consider booting via USB.
+If I need to travel and use the main laptop, I take some to prepare the device for travel.

 > Your mileage may vary.
 This content is constantly under development and may change at any time.